Woodland Explorer Residential (3 Day)

 Nature Awareness: Deepen connections with nature using awareness games, barefoot walking and good old chilling out leaning against a tree.

-Arts and Crafts: A variety of projects including natural cordage, willow weaving and charcoal drawing.
+Arts and Crafts: A variety of creative projects using natural materials including natural cordage

-Nature ID: With the aim of being able to identify a broad range of trees and plants found in British woodland along with their uses and folklore.
+Nature ID: With the aim of being able to identify a broad range of trees and plants found in British woodland along with their uses.

 Games and storytelling: Lots of games to support everything we’re learning and just to have fun and a run-around.
 Storytelling around the campfire.